platform-experience/serviceportal-best-practice/README.md

    * keeps the controller focused and lean
    * promotes reuse via dependency injection
    * reduces repetitive controller logic
-   * ideal for uniting testing and mocking
+   * ideal for unit testing and mocking

    Create a service and simply inject it into the controller.